 Cancel up to 1 day in advance for a full refund

 Know Before You Go

-• Minimum 2 people apply.
+• This tour requires a minimum of 2 participants.
 There is a possibility of cancellation after confirmation if there are not enough passengers to meet requirements.
-In the event of this occurring, you will be offered an alternative or full refund.
+In the event of this occurring, you will be offered an alternative date or a full refund

-• All Tourists must bring Passport on day of tour.
+• All Tourists must bring their passport on the day of the tour

-• No country restrictions, no age limit, no dress code for DMZ Tour.
+• No country restrictions, age limits or dress codes apply

 • Cancellation Policy

 No-shows or any cancellations within 3 days of the tour means 100% of total cost will be charged